israelcoin/isracoin-p2pool/README.md

 username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your router.
-Forward port 9333 to the host running P2Pool.
+Forward port 1948 and 1947 to the host running P2Pool.

 Run for additional options.